Ingredients

 - 40 g flour, for dusting the cod

 - Soak the salted cod in cold water for 2–3 days, changing the water daily and keeping it refrigerated.
-Pat the fish dry, cut into portions, and dust lightly with flour.
+Pat dry, cut into portions, and dust lightly with flour.

 - Heat part of the olive oil in a large skillet and fry the floured cod pieces until golden on both sides.
-Remove and set aside on paper towels.
+Remove and drain on paper towels.

-- In the same pan, add the remaining olive oil and gently sauté the minced garlic, chopped parsley, and red chili flakes until fragrant.
-Deglaze with the white wine and simmer until the alcohol has evaporated.
+- Add remaining olive oil and gently sauté minced garlic, parsley, and chili flakes until fragrant.
+Deglaze with white wine and simmer until the alcohol has evaporated.

-- Add the blended tomatoes and the cooked garbanzo beans.
-Cook for a few minutes, then return the fried cod to the pan along with the diced potatoes.
-Season with salt and pepper, cover, and simmer gently until the potatoes are tender and the sauce has thickened, about 45 minutes.
+- Add blended tomatoes and garbanzo beans.
+Return cod to the pan and add diced potatoes.
+Season, cover, and simmer gently until potatoes are tender and sauce thickens (about 45 minutes).

-- Meanwhile, blanch the rapini in salted boiling water until just tender.
-Drain and sauté briefly with a little olive oil, sliced garlic, and a pinch of chili flakes.
+- Blanch rapini in salted boiling water until just tender.
+Drain and sauté briefly with olive oil, sliced garlic, and a pinch of chili flakes.

 | Calories | ~360 kcal |